 What about the best diameter for outdoor skating?
 The best roller skate/quad skate wheels for outside skating have a diameter in the range of 60mm – 70mm.
 And in terms of width, these wheels measure between 32-42mm, providing you an optimal level of both speed and stability while gliding over different kinds of demanding terrains.

-5. Buy a Complete or Built Bit by Bit?
+5. Buy a Complete Roller Skate or Build it Bit by Bit?

 For a beginner, building their own roller skate isn’t the best idea in most cases.
 I believe it’s best to go with a pre-set up roller skating boot than to buy parts separately and put piece together their own skates.